-PfP focuses on serving people who are homeless and are struggling with mental illness and substance abuse.
+PfP focuses on serving people who are homeless and are struggling with mental illness and substance use.

 PfP acquires and renovates an apartment building to provide emergency housing.

-PfP adopts an integrated treatment approach to serve people diagnosed with both a severe mental illness and substance abuse disorder.
+PfP adopts an integrated treatment approach to serve people diagnosed with both a severe mental illness and substance use disorder.